 1. In a glass measuring cup, combine one cup warm water, the milk, yeast and sugar.
 Let stand until foamy, about five minutes.
 Meanwhile, beat one egg.

 2. In a large bowl, combine both flours with the salt.
 Add the butter to the flours and salt and rub into the flour using your fingers or a pastry cutter, making crumbs, like you would a pie dough.
 Stir in the yeast mixture and beaten egg until a dough forms.
 Scrape dough onto clean, well-floured counter and knead, scooping dough up, slapping it on counter and turning it, until smooth and elastic, 8 to 10 minutes.
-(You may also use a stand mixer for this, eliminating the need for a bench scraper – but bread from hand always tastes and feels better than bread from machine) You want the dough to remain slightly tacky, as the more flour you add, the tougher they will be when baked.
+(You may also use a stand mixer for this, eliminating the need for a bench scraper – but bread that’s hand kneaded is always better in my opinion).
+You want the dough to remain slightly tacky, as the more flour you add, the tougher they will be when baked.

 3. Shape dough into a ball and return it to bowl.
 Cover bowl with plastic wrap and let rise in a warm place until doubled in bulk, about 1 to 2 hours.

 4. Line a baking sheet with parchment paper.
 Using dough scraper, divide dough into 8 equal parts.
 Gently roll each into a ball and arrange two to three inches apart on baking sheet.
 Cover loosely with a piece of plastic wrap lightly coated in nonstick spray and let buns rise in a warm place for 1 to 2 hours.